cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

       .. raw:: html

          <i>Convergence Precision</i>: This parameter controls the convergence speed/precision of the optimization of the texture coordinates.
-Larger the number slower the processing and ,eventually, slightly better results
+Larger the number slower the processing and, eventually, slightly better results

    ``doublestep : bool = True``